JCO-Digital/rekai-wordpress-dist/readme.txt

 == Description ==

+This plugin loads the Rek.ai scripts into WordPress.
+It can be used to configure search autocomplete, and it provides Gutenberg blocks to load recommendations and Questions & Answers.

+This plugin requires a Rek.ai account to use.

 = Features =

-Integrates the Rek.ai service into WordPress.
+- Loads Rek.ai scripts into WordPress.
+- A recommendations block.
+- A Q&A block.
+- Loads and configures search autocomplete.
+- Provides test mode.

 == Installation ==